 Welcome to OCECD’s 1:1 Reading Mentoring Opportunities-

-The Mentoring 4 Reading Achievement (M4RA) Program is a program offered through the Ohio Coalition for the Education of Children with Disabilities (OCECD).
+The 1:1 Reading Mentoring Program is a program offered through the Ohio Coalition for the Education of Children with Disabilities (OCECD).
 OCECD is a statewide nonprofit organization dedicated to advancing the educational interests of children with disabilities since 1972.
 OCECD endorses and promotes efforts to provide appropriate quality education for children and youth with disabilities.
-M4RA is the coming together of parents, schools and volunteers to support the reading achievement of Ohio’s students reading below grade level.
-Along with schools providing 1:1 reading mentoring for students needing supplemental reading intervention (M4RA), families can also provide 1:1 reading mentoring for their students at home (All About Reading Mentoring-AARM).
+This program is the coming together of parents, schools and volunteers to support the reading achievement of Ohio’s students reading below grade level.
+Along with schools providing 1:1 reading mentoring for students needing supplemental reading intervention, families can also provide 1:1 reading mentoring for their students at home.

 Amy Freeman is OCECD’s 1:1 Reading Mentoring Program Director.
 We welcome the opportunity to train schools, families, and organizations using a systematic process and structured reading mentoring materials.